-nitsuno asked: Hi Mike :D I have a data management & statistics math question if you can answer it ~ Consider the word SARCASM: a) How many different 4-letter combinations exist using the letters in this word? and b) How many different 5-letter permutations exist using the letters in this word?
+nitsuno said: Hi Mike :D I have a data management & statistics math question if you can answer it ~ Consider the word SARCASM: a) How many different 4-letter combinations exist using the letters in this word? and b) How many different 5-letter permutations exist using the letters in this word?
 Note: SARC and SRAC are considered the same combination but different permutations.
 I'm totally stuck D: thank you for your help!

 In SARCASM, there are 5 unique letters- SARCM.